 Companies should be very specific when describing the financial compensation and/or benefits that are offered to its artistic staff.
 If a national standard wage exists for certain services, that may be noted rather than repeating details commonly understood in the profession.

 The Visual Arts discipline is for organizations that promote excellence in the visual arts through activities such as:

 Local Arts Agency

-A Local Arts Agency (LAA) is a public or private not-for-profit organization located in Florida and operating on a permanent basis for the primary purpose of strengthening, supporting, and stabilizing the activities of arts and cultural constituencies that operate in the county or counties designated to the LAA.
+A Local Arts Agency (LAA) is a public or private nonprofit organization located in Florida and operating on a permanent basis for the primary purpose of strengthening, supporting, and stabilizing the activities of arts and cultural constituencies that operate in the county or counties designated to the LAA.

-To be eligible to apply for funding as an LAA, one or more county commissions must officially recognize the applicant as the local arts agency.
+To be eligible for funding as an LAA, one or more county commissions must officially recognize the applicant as the local arts agency.
 This recognition must be documented through a letter, proclamation, or official meeting minutes.
 County arts councils established pursuant to section 265.32, Florida Statutes must also provide documentation of recognition.
 For funding purposes, the Division recognizes only one Local Arts Agency per county.

 The purpose of the LAA program support type is to assist in the development of local arts agencies and to strengthen and stabilize the statewide network of local arts agencies by providing general program support for their activities.
 This helps further both local and statewide cultural goals and objectives.

 This program support type has three (3) funding categories.